gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 This tutorial will give you an introduction on how to setup Flask as a lightweight WSGI web application framework, enable it with spatial capabilities and expose those functionalities via a REST API delivered by a customized Flask-RESTPlus.

 **Note**, this tutorial is addressing developers with a basic understanding on Python and what spatial data is.
-Knowledge in Flask is not required as we're going to learn exactly that together.
+Knowledge in Flask is not required as you're going to learn exactly that together.

-The final example can be found in our [tutorial repository](https://github.com/gis-ops/tutorials/tree/master/flask/examples/base_api).
+The final example can be found in the GIS-OPS [tutorials repository](https://github.com/gis-ops/tutorials/tree/master/flask/examples/base_api).
 You can find an explanation on how to set it up quickly, at the end of the file.

 ![Flask GeoAPI](https://raw.githubusercontent.com/gis-ops/tutorials/flask_tutorial/flask/static/img/overview.png)